-One of the MX 23’s most notable features is its long and wide pocket cavity, which nicely balances the weight away from the club face.
+The MX-23 was the best-selling forged iron of all time and is still widely popular among pros and amateurs.
+One of the MX-23’s most notable features is the long and wide pocket cavity, which nicely balances the weight away from the clubface.
 This creates a larger sweet spot and promotes good ball flight, important in a forged iron.

-Mizuno MX 23 irons are forged from 1035 mild carbon steel.
-This offers a soft feel and easy workability through a variety of lies.
-MX 25 clubs contain a bit less carbon with their 1025 carbon steel construction.
-This, the company claims, is a better and softer option than the 1035 steel and promotes a better center of gravity.
+Meanwhile, the MX-25 irons contain a bit less carbon with their 1025 carbon steel construction.
+The company claims this is a better and softer option than the 1035 steel with a better center of gravity.
 Both models are plated with nickel chrome.

-While these are solid shafts, the MX 25 irons come stock with Dynalite Superlite (stiff or regular) or Exsar IS2 (stiff, regular, lite flex).
-These options are slight upgrades to the MX 23 shafts; however, shafts on both models are capable of solid performance.
+While these are solid shafts, the MX-25 irons come with Dynalite Superlite (stiff or regular) or Exsar IS2 (stiff, regular, or lite flex).
+These options are slight upgrades to the MX-23 shafts.

 Whether the differences in the MX 23 and MX 25 soles significantly affect playability is debatable.
 Both clubs have a triple-cut sole.
-However, the 25s have a more rounded training edge.
+However, the 25s have a more rounded trailing edge.
 This, for some players, may help with making solid contact from the fairway.